 4. Supporting Information

-Provide any information and define any terms necessary to understand the document.
+Provide the information and define the terms needed to understand the document.
 Define abbreviations and acronyms, provide diagrams and models, and create a numbered list of any TBD occurrences.

 5. References